Bricktech2000/Resume/resume.md

 _Club Executive_ `University of Ottawa&ensp;|&ensp;June 2022 &mdash; Present`

 - Building community of **over 1000** computer science students at the University of Ottawa.
-- Collaborating with both other executives to brainstorm, organize and schedule a few dozen events by designing marketing material using Figma and organizing workshops for <!-- generous cumulative estimation --> over **100 students**.
+- Collaborated with both other executives to brainstorm, organize and schedule a dozen events by designing marketing material using Figma and organizing workshops for <!-- generous cumulative estimation --> over **100 students**.

 <!--
 - Reorganized Discord server of over **1000 members** by creating clearer roles and introduction channels, improving user experience and onboarding.